jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

     change for a logic gate if there are a large number of inputs.

 9. Locations are parameterized in the range $[-1/2, 1/2]$, with $0$ ordinarily
     connecting at the centreline.
-This contrasts by offset with spline components, which are parameterized in the more traditional $[0,1]$ range.
+This contrasts by offset with curve components, which are parameterized in the more traditional $[0,1]$ range.

-10. Spline ranges can be subdivided.
+10. Curve ranges can be subdivided.
 Offsets and scale factors are incorporated as approriate.
 For example, the input face of a rounded rectangle can take subdivisions, specifically half, of the top-left and bottom-left quarter-circle rounded corners.
-Thus the attachment faces would not specify their own splines, but select, subdivide, and chain those from the vertegram drawing.
+Thus the attachment faces would not specify their own curves, but select, subdivide, and chain those from the vertegram drawing.

-11. The subdivision of the parameter can be used to avoid, or at least discourage, attachment to specific splines.
+11. The subdivision of the parameter can be used to avoid, or at least discourage, attachment to specific curves.
 For example, we may wish to discourage attachment to rounded corners.
 Parallel attachment is guaranteed to be in the range 5%-95%, and strongly avoids outside of 10%-90% of the range.
 If there are lots of inputs they may extend into the wider range.
-    Discouragement is specified through weights that reduce the parameter range associated with a particular spline.
+    Discouragement is specified through weights that reduce the parameter range associated with a particular curve.
 This should not be too strong, as otherwise angular attachment could be undesirably jumpy.
 This mechanism is called *segment weighting*.